Pharmacist Collaborative Practice Agreements

-In 2015, cardiovascular disease contributed to one in three deaths.
+Cardiovascular disease contributed to 1 in 3 deaths in 2015.
 A team-based, patient-centered approach to care facilitates communication and coordination among health care team members and results in personalized, timely, and empowered patient care for those with cardiovascular disease or other chronic conditions.

-This training is intended for pharmacists, who are eligible to receive free continuing education for completing the training.
-It is also intended for prescribers, decisionmakers, and public health practitioners who are interested in expanding team-based care and developing CPAs.
+This training is intended for pharmacists, prescribers, decision makers, and public health practitioners who are interested in expanding team-based care and developing CPAs.

-Pharmacist Collaborative Practice Agreements: Who, What, Why, & How is an online continuing education activity for pharmacists developed by ChangeLab Solutions, Centers for Disease Control and Prevention, the American Pharmacists Association (APhA), and the National Alliance of State Pharmacy Association.
+Pharmacist Collaborative Practice Agreements: Who, What, Why, and How is an online training developed by ChangeLab Solutions, the Centers for Disease Control and Prevention, the American Pharmacists Association, and the National Alliance of State Pharmacy Associations.

-After this training, you will be able to
+After taking this training, you will be able to

-- Define collaborative practice agreements (CPAs) and identify their role in providing team-based care;
+- Define collaborative practice agreements (CPAs) and understand their role in providing team-based care;

-- Describe when and how to use CPAs in an outpatient setting;
+- Explain when and how to use CPAs in an outpatient setting;

 - Consider approaches for developing a trusting relationship with another health care professional that may lead to development of a CPA; and

-- Identify resources available for pharmacists looking to establish a CPA.
+- Identify resources available for pharmacists who wish to establish a CPA.